OpenRCT2/OpenRCT2/.github/ISSUE_TEMPLATE.md

-[Fill in the placeholders below.
+[**Only use development builds for testing and reporting a bug!** Fill in the placeholders below.
 Delete any headings and placeholders that you do not fill in.
 Delete this line as well]

 **OS:** [e.g. Windows 10]
 **Version:** [e.g. 0.0.5]
-**Commit/Build:** [e.g. 7b421c8 Only neccesary when you're not using a stable build.
-You can find it at the left bottom corner of the main menu.]
+**Commit/Build:** [e.g. 7b421c8 It can be found at the left bottom corner of the main menu.]

 [Explanation of the issue...]